Device-independent Shannon entropy certification: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the use of a computational server financed by the Foundation for Polish Science (IRAP project, ICTQT, contract no. 2018/MAB/5/AS-1, co-financed by the EU within the Smart Growth Operational Programme).
-This work was also supported by the Knut and Alice Wallenberg Foundation through the Wallenberg Centre for Quantum Technology (WACQT) and by the European Union’s Horizon Europe research and innovation programme under grant agreement No 101080086/NeQST.
+PM was supported by the European Union’s Horizon Europe research and innovation programme under grant agreement No 101080086/NeQST.

 We acknowledge the use of a computational server shared by the Immunoinformatics team (Alfaro J., Daghir-Wojtkowiak E., Kallor A., Pałkowski A., Waleron M.) of ICCVS, financed by the EC (Horizon2020 project KATY GA no. 101017453).